spiral-php/tutorials/docs/en/container/scopes.md

-# IoC Scopes in Spiral Framework
+# Container — IoC Scopes

 Building long-lasting applications requires proper management of context.
 In many systems, you can no longer treat user requests as global singletons stored across services.